-The engine employs a closed, circulating type, pressurized cooling system.
-Correct engine temperatures are controlled and maintained by a radiator, fan and thermostat.
-The coolant is circulated through the system by a belt-driven centrifugal pump.
-The pump draws the coolant from the side of the radiator (large header), circulates it through the cylinder block and head, then back to the radiator.
-A thermostat mounted in the water outlet from the cylinder head to the radiator automatically maintains coolant temperature within the specified temperature range.
+The engine uses a closed, circulating type, pressurized cooling system.
+Correct engine temperatures are controlled and maintained by a radiator, fan, and thermostat.
+The coolant is circulated through the system by a belt driven centrifugal pump.
+The pump draws the coolant from the radiator, circulates it through the cylinder block and head, and returns it to the radiator.
+A thermostat mounted in the water pump outlet automatically maintains the coolant temperature within the specified temperature range.

-All water-cooled engines are shipped from the factory with a mixture of 50% permanent type antifreeze concentrate and 50% water in the engine cooling system.
+All water cooled engines are shipped from the factory with a 50% permanent type antifreeze concentrate and 50% water mixture in the engine cooling system.